King's College London: Film and television settings

 The neoclassical facade of King's, with the passage which connects the Strand to the Somerset House terrace, has been utilised to reproduce the late Victorian Strand in the opening scenes of Oliver Parker's 2002 film The Importance of Being Earnest.
 The East Wing of King's appears, as a part of Somerset House, in a number of other productions, such as Wilde and The Duchess.

 The Maughan Library has also been the location of some film shoots of popular movies and TV series, most notably Johnny English, The Imitation Game and V for Vendetta.
 A scene from the popular Netflix movie Enola Holmes was also filmed at the library's gate.

-Part of Dan Brown's novel The Da Vinci Code was set in the Round Reading Room of the Maughan Library, although no part of the film adaption was filmed there.
+Part of Dan Brown's novel The Da Vinci Code is set in the Round Reading Room of the Maughan Library, although no part of the film adaption was filmed there.

 In September 1979, The Greenwood Theatre at Guy's Medical School (now King's GKT Medical School) became the first home for the BBC's Question Time programme.
 In December 2018, Question Time returned to the Greenwood Theatre for David Dimbleby's last programme as host.